Rose Center for Earth and Space: Design

 The Hayden Sphere with the winding Cosmic Pathway helix.

-Designed by Polshek and Todd Schliemann, the building consists of a six-story high glass cube enclosing the 87 ft illuminated Hayden Sphere, which appears to float, although it is actually supported by truss work.
+Designed by Polshek and Todd Schliemann, the building consists of a six-story glass cube that encloses the illuminated Hayden Sphere, 87 ft high, which, while appearing to float, is actually supported by truss work.
 Polshek has referred to this work as a "cosmic cathedral".

-The Rose Center and its adjacent plaza are both located on the north face of the Museum; the Center encloses 333500 sqft of research, education, and exhibition spaces, in addition to the Hayden Planetarium.
+The Rose Center and its adjacent plaza are both located at the north face of the Museum.
+In addition to the Hayden Planetarium it encloses 333500 sqft of floor space for research, education, and exhibition.
 Also located in the facility is the Department of Astrophysics, the newest academic research department in the Museum.
+The planetarium's original magazine, The Sky, has merged with the The Telescope to become the leading astronomy magazine Sky & Telescope.

-Furthermore, Polshek designed the 1800 sqft Weston Pavilion, a 43 ft high transparent structure of "water white" glass along the Museum's west facade.
-This structure, a small companion piece to the Rose Center, offers a new entry way to the Museum, as well as opening further exhibition space for astronomically-related objects.
-The planetarium's original magazine, The Sky, merged with another journal, The Telescope, to become the leading astronomy magazine Sky & Telescope.
+Polshek designed the 1800 sqft Weston Pavilion that presents a transparent 43 ft, "water white", glass wall standing along the Museum's west facade.
+The Pavilion, a companion piece to the Rose Center, provides more exhibition space for astronomically-related objects and a new public entry way to the Museum.

 Exclusion of Pluto as a planet

-The exhibits highlight human connection to the cosmos along with the scale and properties of the observable universe itself.
-The new Rose Center opened on 19 February 2000 with a model of only eight planets, excluding Pluto, when there had not been a scientific consensus whether it is a planet or not, and much of the American public thought of it as the ninth planet.
-On 22 January 2001, almost a year later, the New York Times reported it on its front page and led to much media attention and public controversy.
+The planetarium's exhibits highlight the human connection to the cosmos while emphasizing the scale and properties of the observable universe itself.
+Notably, the new Rose Center opened on February 19, 2000, with a model depicting only eight planets, excluding Pluto, as there was no scientific consensus at the time of whether Pluto is a planet, or not; where much of the American public—and some with much affection, i.e., schoolchildren and their teachers and parents—thought of Pluto as the ninth planet.
+Almost a year later, January 22, 2001, The New York Times reported the news of the Center's action on its front page, which led directly to much media attention and public controversy.